rbirkby/RxMovies/README.md

 Latency is simulated inside each REST endpoint by a simple ```Thread.Sleep()```.
 Alternatively, you could [simulate modem speeds](http://www.campusmvp.net/blog/simulating-a-slow-connection-with-fiddler) with Fiddler.

+In the RunTask implementation, the use of ```Parallel.ForEach()``` causes the lambda to be run on multiple threads.
+In a server-based environment, this may cause unnecessary context switching or thread starvation.
+Due to Rx in the RunAsync implementation, all subscription callbacks are serialized.

 Notes
 -----